This article is brought to you by Aura.

 1. Share less information with apps and services

-2. Use strong and unique passwords with 2FA
+2. Use strong, unique passwords with two-factor authentication (2FA)

 3. Tighten privacy settings on your social media accounts